 Despite what others say, I disagree with people saying that it was a "final" beta.
 This game had a few levels in the story mode that took place in space, but due to a particularly annoying bug, proceeding very far in the game is very difficult.
 The bug makes it so that Star Wolf characters attack you at every small movement on the map, but you can't actually attack them unless you are very close to their ship on the map (and often you aren't).
 Also, when you are fighting in levels, quite often your ship disappears and the camera freezes in place, making you have to reset the game.
 Also, there is test levels for using a Star Wars-like walker, but in general, these stages are quite buggy and the game randomly crashes.
 I seriously doubt these bugs are from the lack of Super FX emulation.
 To me, it seems like the game engine for the free-range mode stages was complete, but the walker stages were not.
 If you ask me, this beta stands as a 75% complete game at best.
 I will try it again once the next version of Zsnes comes out and see if any of these bugs were fixed.

-Star Fox 2 is an excellent game, and I think it would definitely make my top 20 favourite SNES games.
+Star Fox 2 is an excellent game, and I consider it to be in my top 10 favourite SNES games.
 This game corrects pretty much all of the complaints from the first game (lack of range of motion, poor frame rate, lack of aiming cursor), and upped the intensity level.
 Though some might be disappointed they cut the two player multiplayer mode (which existed in the Winter CES beta), the excellent single player mode more than makes up for it.

 Star Fox 2 is more than just a straight ahead shooter like its predecessor.
 The game runs in a semi-real time mode, with the forces of Andross closing in to destroy the planet of Corneria.
 Your force (two Arwings that can be changed at any point on the map screen) flies around the map, while you encounter ships, rockets and planets that are occupied by Andross.
 The game is split up into three difficulty levels.
 Rather than just increasing the amount or hit points of enemies when increasing the difficulty levels, the amount of planets needed to be rescued also increases, and the level layouts become more complex.
 On "normal" difficulty, only two planets need to be saved, two battleships need destroyed, and the levels are very straight forward.
 In "Expert" difficulty, six planets need saved, four battleships need destroyed, and the levels are complex and have bosses in them.
 I found the "normal" and "hard" modes were fairly easy to beat, and I passed them first try.
 On "expert", it really becomes crucial to manage the assault on Corneria and beat levels quickly or the planet quickly takes too much damage.
 Since the Mothership can heal your ships, the main challenge is protecting the planet.